 Fourth, look at the red handle clamp.
 Notice how the piece it is clamping has another piece under one end.
 This is a simple cantilever technique that allows you to ‘extend’ the clamping effect all the way in to a place where the clamp itself cannot reach.
 Like the edge of the blade right next to the shaft strip.
 This ensures that the join between shaft center strip and blade edge is straight and in full contact, which means ‘strong’.
 Or as strong as a little tiny quarter inch thick piece of wood can get.

 Fifth, notice the three clamps along the bottom.
 The middle one is squeezing the shaft strip, while the outer pair are squeezing the blade pieces down against the form base (aka shelf board).
-The scrap piece is ensuring that the clamping is felt across a wider area than if the clamp was by itself.
+The scrap piece ensures that the clamping is felt across a wider area than if the clamp was by itself.
 Up at the top, the final pair of clamps is squeezing the top of the blade pieces, keeping them flat and aligned with the center shaft strip.

 Finally, use fresh wax paper underneath.
 There’s nothing worse than expecting to lift the paddle off the form and you lift the form up as well.
 You might wrap the wood scrap pieces with packing tape if you really want to make things easy.